CES is back.

 8. STAY PATIENT.

 If you can schedule booth appointments with reporters, that’s a great sign of interest.
-But if your calendar isn’t filling up, there’s no cause for concern.
+But if your calendar isn’t filling up, don’t worry.

 Reporters may or may not set appointments for various reasons.
-You also shouldn’t expect to see a top reporter at your booth on the first couple days of the show.
-They’re tied up with press events from the massive, established companies.
+You also shouldn’t expect to see a top reporter at your booth on the first couple days of the show, since they’re usually tied up with press events from the massive, established companies.

 9. ASSEMBLE YOUR TEAM.